 I’ve had the privilege of opening shows for Merle Haggard, Emmylou Harris, Doc Watson and others.
 I’ve performed everywhere from Billy Bob’s to the Disney World Hotel, Calgary Stampede and the Houston Astrodome.
 I’m off the road and enjoying staying close to home performing my music and being on-call with a few local bands.

 While still a music major, I started teaching at a local music store.
-I was overjoyed to realized one could actually make a living with music if you were dedicated and persistent.
-I’ve been teaching music since 1977.
-I’ve lead week-long seminars in the US and Canada, and have had many instruction articles published in Guitar Player Magazine.
-Today I am an adjunct music professor at Olympic College and teach privately at my home studio in Poulsbo Washington.
+I was overjoyed when I realized I could actually make a living with music if I was dedicated and persistent.
+So, I’ve been teaching music since 1977.
+I’ve lead week-long seminars in the US and Canada, and have had many instruction articles published in Guitar Player Magazine.Â

 Over the years I’ve gotten to write and record on several soundtracks for nationally televised PBS documentaries.
 I’ve also recorded many cds with my various bands and appear as featured artist on other’s records and CDs.
 I currently record two to three projects a year.